mobile-virt/u-boot-chromebook-xe303c12/xen/README.md

 # Xen Support

-It is possible to boot Linux 6.1.y as Xen dom0 on the Chromebook xe303c12, aka Snow.
+This guide explains how to boot Linux 6.1.y as Xen dom0 on the Chromebook xe303c12, aka Snow and configure and start a very basic domU guest.
+Xen support requires a Linux kernel with support for runing as dom0 on the Xen hypervisor.
+For more information, please refer to the help pages at https://xenproject.org.

 ## Prerequisites
 This guide presumes the Chromebook Snow is already configured to boot Linux 5.4.257 with kvm support and Devuan 5 from an SD card as described in the top-level README of this repository.